 If the evidence provided by the applicant is accepted and the selection points of the project are affected, the CDA will re-rank all projects in the order of descending selection points.
-After an additional five business day period, the CDA's rankings will stand and Commitments of Tax Credits for selected projects will be distributed.
+The CDA's Board of Commissioners will review the re-ranking for approval.
+After an additional five business day period after said approval, the CDA's rankings will stand and Commitments of Tax Credits for selected projects will be distributed.